Scooby-Doo! and the Loch Ness Monster: Plot

 Fred sets up a trap to capture the real monster before sending Shaggy and Scooby out on the loch to act as bait.
 Complicating matters, a heavy fog bank rolls in, blocking visual contact with the pair while Locksley's crew mounts a mutiny and captures him, the gang, Shannon, and Chillman, intending to capture and sell the monster.
 As Shaggy and Scooby are attacked, Fred and Chillman are pulled into the water by Fred's net trap while the Blakes stop the mutineers and capture the monster with the ship's magnetic claw.
 Suddenly, a second monster emerges and chases Shaggy and Scooby, only to fall into a pit trap the gang previously set up.
 The first monster is revealed to be a modified submarine operated by Pembrooke, who hired the Haggart brothers to operate the second monster, a huge puppet.
 Velma deduces Pembrooke concocted the scheme to convince Locksley of the monster's existence and enlist his aid in finding it.

-The next day, as the games get underway, Locksley calls everyone to his ship to review pictures of what appears to be the real Loch Ness Monster that the detached camera took, which came from a depth far below what Pembrooke's submarine could operate at.
-Convinced that the monster might be real, he invites Pembrooke and Chillman to help him investigate further.
+The next day, as the games get underway, Locksley calls everyone to his ship to review pictures of what appears to be the real Loch Ness Monster that the detached camera took, which came from a depth far below that even Pembrooke's submarine could not operate at.
+Finally convinced that the monster might be real, Locksley invites Pembrooke and Chillman to help him investigate further.
 As Mystery Inc. leaves Scotland, Velma observes "maybe some mysteries are just better left unsolved" while Scooby glimpses the monster swimming by.

+Production

+Scooby-Doo! and the Loch Ness Monster is the 7th direct-to-video Scooby feature.
+It was produced by Warner Bros.
+Animation, though Warner Bros. had fully absorbed Hanna-Barbera Cartoons by this time, Hanna-Barbera was still credited as the copyright holder and the film ended with an H-B logo.
+Unlike the previous two films, it is not in the "classic format", and does not have the 1969 voice cast, and instead has Mystery Inc. voiced by their regular voice actors, and has them wearing their outfits from What's New, Scooby-Doo?.
+It is also the first film to have Mindy Cohn voice Velma Dinkley, the What's New, Scooby-Doo? theme song, and the film has Grey DeLisle returning to voice Daphne Blake since Scooby-Doo and the Cyber Chase.

+The film is the 3rd and final written by Mark Turosz, one of three directed by Scott Jeralds, and the first of five produced by Joe Sichta.

+Two songs were written and produced by Tom Chase for the film, "Brothers Forever" and "Come Get it", with additional songs "Brown Dog" by the Young Dubliners and "Back on the Train" by Phish.